pretrator/LayerZero/README.md

 # View profiler traces in TensorBoard
 %tensorboard --logdir runs
-# Open the "PYTORCH_PROFILER" tab!
+# Look for the "PYTORCH_PROFILER" or "PROFILE" tab (requires torch-tb-profiler)
 ```

 **What you'll see:**